-Most studies in this area have investigated psychological health outcomes of exposure to bullying, documenting a significant relationship between bullying and psychosocial stress, leading to anxiety and depression, including the onset of major depressive episodes [8–12].
-It is now quite clear that exposure to bullying can lead to a profound deterioration of the person’s psychological health, mainly via stress experiences [13].
-Few studies, however, have investigated the potential impact of bullying on outcomes other than psychological ones.
-Thus, it remains to be seen whether bullying has the same far-reaching health effects as those, for example, of well-established psychosocial factors, such as job strain or effort-reward imbalance, which have been found to deteriorate not only to psychological but also to physical health conditions [14].
-Furthermore, researchers have noted that studying the relationship between psychosocial factors, such as bullying, which are usually assessed through self-reports, and psychological outcomes, may be particularly subjected to common method bias due to personal factors such as negative affectivity, which may act as a critical confounding variable [15].
+Most studies in this area have investigated the psychological health outcomes of exposure to bullying and have documented a significant relationship between bullying and psychosocial stress, which leads to anxiety and depression, including the onset of major depressive episodes [8–12].
+It is now evident that exposure to bullying can lead to a profound deterioration of the victim’s psychological health, primarily via experiences of stress [13].
+However, few studies have investigated the potential impact of bullying on outcomes other than psychological aspects.
+Thus, it remains unknown whether bullying has the same profound effects on health as well-established psychosocial factors, such as job strain or effort-reward imbalance, which have been found to damage not only to psychological but also physical health [14].
+Furthermore, researchers have noted that studying the relationships among psychosocial factors such as bullying, which are usually assessed through self-report, and psychological outcomes, may be particularly subject to common-method bias due to personal factors such as negative affectivity, which may act as a critical confounding variable [15].
 This further strengthens the relevance of assessing the potential effect of bullying on different kinds of health-related outcomes.

-To address the gap in the literature presented above, in the present study we investigate the relationship between exposure to bullying and very common work-related physical health problems, namely, musculoskeletal disorders (MSDs).
+To address the gap in the literature presented above, in the present study we investigated the relationship between exposure to bullying and very common work-related physical health problems, namely, musculoskeletal disorders (MSDs).
 MSDs are dysfunctions affecting muscles, bones, nerves, tendons, ligaments, joints, cartilages, and spinal discs; they are defined by sprains, strains, tears, soreness, pain, peripheral nerve disorders, and connective tissue injuries of the structures previously mentioned [16].
-MSDs are the most often reported health problem by workers in the European Union: 24.7% of them report back pain and 22.8% report muscular pain in shoulders, neck, upper or lower limbs, or combinations of any or all of these.
+MSDs are the most frequently reported health problem by workers in the European Union: 24.7% of such individuals report back pain and 22.8% report muscular pain in shoulders, neck, upper or lower limbs, or combinations of any or all of these.
 In the United States, MSDs are one of the main reasons for short- and long-term disability and early retirement [17, 18].

-The most common causes that lead to MSDs are biomechanical factors, like repetitive motion, excessive force, awkward postures, and sitting and standing for long hours [16].
+The most common antecedents to MSDs are biomechanical factors, such as repetitive motion, excessive force, awkward postures, and prolonged sitting and standing [16].
 However, psychosocial factors are also believed to be important for both the initial development of MSDs and the long-term disability that may follow [18–22].
 While the precise mechanisms (e.g., cognitive, neuroendocrine, and musculoskeletal) through which psychosocial factors may affect MSDs have not been fully elucidated, an accepted hypothesis [23] is that psychosocial factors may operate indirectly.
-They may, for example, influence muscle tension or other physiological processes and decreasing micropauses in muscle activity and, as a consequence, affect the perception of pain.
-Plausibly, such indirect effect is exerted through the experience of work-related stress.
+They may, for example, influence muscle tension or other physiological processes, decrease micropauses in muscle activity, and consequently affect the perception of pain.
+Plausibly, such indirect effects are exerted through the experience of work-related stress.